pablobernabeu/Data-is-present/README.md

 *Prerequisites:* Basic knowledge of dashboard development, and laptop or computer with [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/) installed.

-*Recommended preparation:* Familiarity with the relevant links herein, and an idea about the data and analyses to be performed.
+*Recommended preparation:* Familiarity with the relevant links herein; possibly also, having an idea about data and you'd like to work with and the kind of document or dashboard you want to create.

 - **Data**: Academic or non-academic, open-access data from sources such as [OSF](https://osf.io), scientific journals, governments, international institutions, NGOs, etc. Inspired by the great [Reprohacks](https://reprohack.github.io/reprohack-hq/), content suggestions are encouraged.
 That is, if you'd like to have a reproducible document or dashboard created for a certain, open-access data set, please let us know, and some hackathon participants may take it on.